 Day 18 : Milford Sound Cruise

-Today we travel through an ancient ice age region, crossing pasturelands on our way to Fiordland National Park.
-We journey through beech forests and the beautiful Eglinton Valley climbing to Homer Tunnel before descending through the spectacular Cleddau Canyon to reach Milford Sound.
+Today we travel through an ancient ice age region by first crossing pasturelands on our way to Fiordland National Park.
+We journey through beech forests and the beautiful Eglinton Valley to the Homer Tunnel before descending through the spectacular Cleddau Canyon, reaching Milford Sound.
 Our cruise takes us past Mitre Peak, rising over 5,500 feet.
-We’ll pass by the phenomenal Stirling Falls and Bowen Falls, cascading more than 500 feet.
-The falls flow from valleys formed by receding glaciers.
+We’ll pass by the phenomenal Stirling Falls and Bowen Falls.
+Cascading at more than 500 feet, these falls flow from valleys formed by receding glaciers.
 Watch for sea lions and a variety of birds.
-Our accommodations in Te Anau are at the Distinction Te Anau Hotel.
-The town is nestled on the shores of Lake Te Anau, with a spectacular backdrop of Mt.
-Luxmore and the Murchison Mountains.
+Our accommodations tonight are in Te Anau at the Distinction Te Anau Hotel, the town nestled on the shores of Lake Te Anau with a spectacular backdrop of Mount Luxmore and the Murchison Mountains.

 Day 19 : Dunedin

-Departing Te Anau, we travel through some of New Zealand’s most populated sheep country through Lumsden and Gore to historic Larnach Castle & Gardens nestled on the picturesque Otago Peninsula.
-With its exciting, sometimes scandalous, sometimes tragic history, our guided tour of the castle and gardens offers a vision of the past and present.
+Departing Te Anau, we travel through some of New Zealand’s most populated sheep country, taking us through Lumsden and Gore to the historic Larnach Castle & Gardens nestled on picturesque Otago Peninsula.
+With its exciting and at times scandalous and tragic history, our guided tour of the castle and gardens offers a vision of the past and present.
 Marvel at magnificent carved ceilings, antiques, and breathtaking views.
-We arrive in Dunedin known for its Scottish heritage and Victorian and Edwardian architecture.
-We see some of the iconic city attractions such as Speights Brewery, the University of Otago, the world’s steepest street, and First Church of Otago.
-We stay for two nights at the Distinction Dunedin Hotel.
+We arrive in Dunedin, known for its Scottish heritage and Victorian and Edwardian architecture.
+We’ll witness some of the city’s iconic attractions such as Speights Brewery, the University of Otago, the world’s steepest street, and First Church of Otago.
+Our comfortable accommodations for two nights are at the Distinction Dunedin Hotel.

 Day 21 : Lake Taupo

-We fly to North Island.
-Our destination is the quaint town of Taupo at the edge of New Zealand’s largest lake.
+This morning we fly to the North Island and transfer to the quaint town of Taupo located on the edge of New Zealand’s largest lake.
 Taupo is home to award-winning attractions, activities, and breathtaking lake and mountain vistas.
-Our lodging for two nights at the Hilton Lake Taupo features spacious rooms overlooking the thermally heated pool.
-Tonight enjoy a traditional and authentic Maori hangi feast, a customary cooking method that involves preparing food in an underground pit oven, followed by a powerful cultural performance of song and dance.
+Our lodging for two nights are at the Hilton Lake Taupo featuring spacious rooms overlooking the thermally heated pool.
+Enjoy dinner tonight at the hotel’s elegant Bistro Lago.

-Day 22 : Orakei Korako & Huka Falls Cruise
+Day 22 : Orakei Korako & Maori Concert